jctophefabre/rejocker/README.rst

 The server can be run locally for development or testing purposes.

-First, the rejocker package have to be installed locally (this should be done oonly once):
+First, the rejocker package have to be installed locally with editable option (this should be done only once):

 .. code-block:: shell